 The core objects used throughout CNVkit.
-The base class is GenomicArray.
-All of these classes wrap a pandas DataFrame instance accessible through the .data attribute which can be used for any manipulations that aren't already provided by methods in the wrapper class.
+The base class is GenomicArray from scikit-genome package.
+All of these classes wrap a pandas DataFrame instance, which is accessible through the .data attribute and can be used for any manipulations that aren't already provided by methods in the wrapper class.